egmontas/dcl/readme_serversetup.txt

 Install nginx & certbot: apt install nginx certbot
-//nginx is used to handle the http video call request from the user. certbot is used to create an SSL certificate for the nginx server (padlock icon on the address bar in your browser).
+//nginx is used to handle the http video call request from the user.
+//certbot is used to create an SSL certificate for the nginx server (padlock icon on the address bar in your browser).
 Check if running: systemctl status nginx
 Open: <ip-address>.nip.io
-Install nginx plugin for certbot: apt install nginx certbot python-certbox-nginx
+Install nginx plugin for certbot: apt install nginx certbot python3-certbot-nginx
 //You can search for packages by name if you run: apt search nginx certbot

 07: certbot

+//this part may be outdated now, problematic...

 Run: certbot run --nginx -d <ip-address>.nip.io
 Enter your email address to receive an email for certification expiry.
 These certificates renew automatically.